Shadrock/online-GIS-programming-course/Week_3/Lab_3/README.md

 For Carto - https://carto.com/help/getting-started/student-accounts/

 ### What you will submit:
 A link to your Github repo.
-The repo must contain... **list what is needed.**
+The repo must contain the script with filtered state and Tableau / Carto Map.

 ## Why is this lab important?
 In this lab we will be learning how to groupby, sort and export data using Python and how to plot on Tableau / Carto with the help of county name.